jghis/configure-ad/README.md

 ![image](https://github.com/jghis/configure-ad/assets/132087784/0d1a3220-dfd8-4686-9a73-7bf27ba651c4)

-On this picture we notice that the virtual machine is successfully deployed.
+ This picture shows that the virtual machine is successfully deployed.

-After creating the Domain Controller  set up the NIC(network interface card) private IP address from dynamic to static.
-This to avoid that the private IP address changes.
+After creating the Domain Controller we set up it's NIC(network interface card) private IP address from dynamic to static.
+This is to avoid that the private IP address changes.

-Select Networking then select Network configuration then IP configuration and  change the configuration from dynamic to static.
+ Click on Networking => select Network configuration => select IP configuration => then change the configuration from dynamic to static.

 ![image](https://github.com/jghis/configure-ad/assets/132087784/b6b0f704-e3e2-4254-af6b-02df2da080eb)